Dr. Gino A. Sangma

 The Department of Agribusiness Management and Food Technology (ABM&FT) was established in the year 2012 with the specific vision and mission to provide a course exclusively designed to build effective managers, leaders, entrepreneurs, scientists and/or researchers for an increasingly competitive and globalizing food processing and agribusiness sector.

-To build a difference on large scale, department will extend to facilitate and address these needs to students to prepare for careers in food, agribusiness and related sectors.
+To build a difference on a large scale, the department will extend to facilitate and address these needs to the students to prepare for careers in food, agribusiness and related sectors.

-The Department is offering a two years Masters of Business Administration (MBA) programme and Ph.D. since 2013 and 2018 respectively.
+The Department is offering a two years Masters of Business Administration (MBA) programme and Ph.D. since 2013 and 2020 respectively.
 This segment specific programme aims to enhance learning from multiple perspectives and proficiency with a focus on food and agribusiness.
-First year of the course is common as it focuses on building on strong foundation in general management and fundamentals of food technology; Second year courses are designed to equip students with specialized multifunctional knowledge, perspective and skills required by food and agribusiness managers for excellence in planning, decision-making and implementation and enhance their effectiveness as leaders.
+First year of the course is common as it focuses on the building of strong basic foundation in general management and fundamentals of food technology; Second year courses are designed to equip students with specialized multifunctional knowledge, perspective and skills required by food and agribusiness managers for excellence in planning, decision-making and implementation and to enhance their effectiveness as leaders.

-The Department is offering specialization in two arenas, a) Agribusiness Management and b) Food Technology.
+The Department is offering specialization in two arenas, a) Agribusiness Management and b) Food Technology and Management.

 The Department has an Agri-Communication Centre which aims to take upon an onus to document indigenous farm knowledge, practice and management, which would enable the students as they prepare themselves to become future managers to incorporate such stories while marketing a particular product from the region.